nitrologic/roagrid/README.md

 Masks use Chr(88) X character to indicate availability in bounds and are listed North to South.

-Topo data use integer heightmaps where height is 16 units per meter for all levels.
+Topo data features integer heightmaps where height is 16 units per meter for all levels.

-Topo

 ## Endpoints